maybleMyers/H1111/README.md

 # Recent update
 5/30/2025
     Add support for the phatom model.
 Download from https://huggingface.co/maybleMyers/wan_files_for_h1111/blob/main/phantom14B.safetensors and put it in the wan subfolder to use it with the new phantom tab.
+It is cool because it can take alot of input reference images and make a video with them.
+It is a wan 2.1 fine tune.
 5/25/2025
     Enable full intermediate previews for framepack tab, some change to framepack extension with image input logic.
 5/24/2025